 In order to meet the changing needs of the current practice of laboratory medicine, ComACC postdoctoral training programs are in the process of expanding their curriculum to include new testing areas, and into sections of the clinical laboratory that are not within the traditional boundaries of clinical chemistry.
 Among the emerging fields of study are forensic toxicology, molecular diagnostics, information sciences, laboratory management sciences, and point-of-care testing.
 With development of the “core” laboratory concept, i.e., the integration of high volume testing services into a central facility, clinical chemists must be trained in automated hematology, coagulation, urinalysis, serology, and infectious diseases.
 Of course, basic and/or applied clinical research is a major part of all ComACC programs.
 To meet these goals, many ComACC training programs have or are in the process of expanding to three years.
 Please contact individual program directors to if their fellowships meet your educational needs.

 ComACC-accredited programs qualify as acceptable institutions for those who are applying for certification by the National Registry in Clinical Chemistry.
 Recent graduates from ComACC- accredited clinical chemistry programs may be admitted to the NRCC examination prior to acquisition of the required experience.
 Advanced degrees can be substituted for experience when applying for certification through the NRCC.
-For details on certification contact the AACC or the National Registry in Clinical Chemistry.
+For details on certification contact the ADLM or the National Registry in Clinical Chemistry.

 The Commission on Accreditation is sponsored by these organizations: